Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 universe and accept reduced Export liveness during NegativeUNL periods rather than lowering destination authority.

-An optional stronger deployment profile adds a separate mandatory executor signer.
-If validator weights total `V`, validator threshold is `q`, executor weight is `C`, and target quorum is `C + q > V`, validator shares alone cannot execute and the executor still needs validator weight `q`.
-The executor signs only after observing the validated source latch.
-This converts the executor into a liveness/censorship dependency, not a sole safety authority, and does not replace callback replay protection after target execution.
-A separate executor also consumes one target SignerList entry, leaving at most 31 source validator identities under a 32-entry destination limit.
+An optional stronger deployment profile adds a required submitter co-signer held by the target-submission process.
+If validator weights total `V`, validator threshold is `q`, submitter weight is `C`, and target quorum is `C + q > V`, validator shares alone cannot execute and the submitter still needs validator weight `q`.
+It signs only after observing the validated source latch, turning the submitter into a liveness/censorship dependency rather than a sole safety authority.
+The separate key consumes one target SignerList entry, leaving at most 31 source validator identities under a 32-entry destination limit.

 ## Replay Witness Shape